What Is An Improper Fraction: Explained for Primary School

 4⁄3, five halves, and 927⁄4 are all examples of improper fractions.
 Some improper fractions are actually equivalent to a whole number, such as 4⁄2 (four halves is the same as two wholes), but it can still be represented as an improper fraction.
 All whole numbers above 1 can be represented as improper fractions (e.g. 2 is the same as 4⁄2, which is an equivalent fraction to 6⁄3 and 16⁄8; 10 is the same as 70⁄7, 120⁄12, or 530⁄53).

-When do children learn about improper fractions in elementary school?
+When do children learn about improper fractions in the national curriculum?

-How do improper fractions relate to other areas of math?
+How do improper fractions relate to other areas of maths?

 Improper fractions in real life